Healthy Homes Assessment Te Hauke

 From July 1st 2024

-• All rentals houses are required to comply with Healthy Homes Standard regardless of when the tenancy first began.
+• All rentals houses must be in compliance with the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes